 - Users are accessing Confluence over the Internet, or a WAN connection with limited bandwidth.

 - You wish to reduce the amount of data transfer between the Confluence server and client.

 If you are accessing Confluence over a Local Area Network or over a particularly fast WAN, you may wish to leave GZip encoding disabled.
 If the network is fast enough that transferring data from Confluence to the user isn't a limiting factor, the additional CPU load caused by compressing each HTTP response may slow Confluence down.

 Enabling HTTP Compression

 - Choose the cog icon , then choose General Configuration under Confluence Administration

 - Select 'General Configuration' in the left-hand panel.

 - Enable 'Compress HTTP Responses'.

-In Confluence 2.8 and later, you can configure which types of content are compressed within Confluence.
+It is possible to configure which types of content are compressed within Confluence.
 By default, the following mime types will be compressed: